PMArkive/NintendoClients_wiki/NPLN-Servers.md

 The NPLN servers provide game services through [gRPC](https://grpc.io/).

-The decompiled protobuf files are uploaded here: https://github.com/kinnay/NPLN-Protocols.

-A list of games and their NPLN SDK version can be found here: https://kinnay.github.io/view.html?page=switch&sort=npln&npln=1.
+The decompiled protobuf files are uploaded [here](https://github.com/kinnay/NPLN-Protocols) and a list of games and their NPLN SDK version can be found [here](https://kinnay.github.io/view.html?page=switch&sort=npln&npln=1).

 The servers are at: `https://t-<server id>-lp1.lp1.t.npln.srv.nintendo.net`.